 Do you love numbers, data and solving complex problems?

-Students majoring in mathematics learn about the quantitative design in God’s creation and develop skills to describe physical and scientific phenomena.
+Students majoring in mathematics learn about the quantitative design in God's creation and develop skills to describe logical, physical, financial, and scientific phenomena.
+Mathematics graduates are well poised for applying their knowledge and skills in careers related to financial mathematics, computer technologies, mathematics research, mathematics teaching, statistics, and scientific analysis.

 “I am planning on being an actuary in the future, and a strong mathematical background is recommended for this career.
 The math courses at Northwestern enable students to think at an advanced abstract level.”